bpaquet/node-logstash/Readme.markdown

 * ``start_index``: add ``?start_index=0`` to reread files from begining.
 Without this params, only new lines are read.
 * ``type``: to specify the log type, to faciliate crawling in kibana.
 Example: ``type=nginx_error_log``.

+Note: this plugin can be used on FIFO pipes.

 ZeroMQ
 ---